 Nick Wakeling for Islington North

-The Liberal Democrats are the only major party that supports a People’s Vote on any EU Deal and is campaigning for the UK to remain a full member of the European Union.
+The Liberal Democrats are the only party that will cancel Brexit on winning an election so we remain a full member of the European Union.

 This issue was the catalyst for Nick becoming involved in politics and embodies the convictions he will bring as the next MP for Islington North:

 - To improve people’s life choices, especially of the young, by providing the freedom, education, healthcare and other resources to succeed on their own terms, and

 - To work across borders on the big issues that no country can manage alone - trade, security, organised crime, international development and environmental protection.